Taylor Dent

-Taylor Phillip Dent (born April 24, 1981) is a retired professional tennis player from the United States.
+Taylor Phillip Dent (born April 24, 1981) is an American retired professional tennis player from the United States.
 He reached a career-high singles ranking of World No. 21, winning 4 singles titles.

 Career

 Early career and back injury

 Dent won ATP titles in Newport (2002), Bangkok (2003), Memphis (2003), and Moscow (2003), and reached the finals of three other events on tour.
 His victory in Memphis is still often referred to as his most impressive victory, as he beat future world No. 1 Andy Roddick in the final.

 Dent played with distinction at the 2004 Summer Olympics, where he made a push all the way to the semi-finals, where he was defeated by eventual gold medalist Nicolás Massú of Chile.
 He went on to lose the Bronze medal match 16–14 in the third set against Fernando González of Chile.

 Dent, paired with Lisa Raymond, won the 2006 Hopman Cup, defeating the Netherlands two sets to one in the final.

 In 2006 Dent did not play many competitive matches, due to a recurring back and groin problem.
 Dent had back surgery on March 19, 2007.